verdaccio/website/website/docs/plugins.md

 - `sinopia-xxx` (deprecated and will be removed on 6.x.x)
 - `verdaccio-xxx`

-After version `5.12.0` scoped plugins are supported, for example:
+Scoped plugins are supported, for example:

 ```yaml
 auth: